bob3r8/KDPISIConfig_patch/README.md

-# EN:
+# EN
-Patch for Yolo v5s inference with Kneron 720 with Python script.
-KDPISIConfig Python constructor now formats data correctly to launch net with extra parameters.
+Patch for Kneron's host_lib.
+I faced issues launching networks by start_isi_mode_ext from kdp_wrapper.py.
+That was because of incorrect ISI configuration.
+KDPISIConfig Python constructor with this patch formats data correctly to launch net with extra parameters, but now you have to specify variables types:
+`f` - for float
+`H` - for unsigned int16
+`h` - for signed int16
+`I` - for unsigned int32
+`i` - for signed int32

 To apply patch:
 1. Download and unzip host_lib from [here](https://www.kneron.com/developer_center/).</br>